SMTG-Bham/e2mc2/README.md

 - A Unix-like filesystem
 - ATAT should be on the system PATH

+## Installation
+In the project directory (containing this README):

+    pip3 install --user .

+You may need to add your local installation directories to `PATH` and `PYTHONPATH` if this has not already been done; these will be something like `~/.local/bin` and `~/.local/python3/site-packages`.

 ## Goals

 The goal is to make it easier to manage sets of many Monte Carlo runs